parvane69/todo-nestjs/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+<b> I Added swagger to this project and after run you should open this http://localhost:3002/api/docs </b>
 <b>Surely this project could be better in architecture, I should add mapper , validation and ... </b>